ravgotrasahil/ravgotrasahil-github.io/r/citytemps/citytemps.md

 5th and 95th percentiles.
 We could use these numbers to construct a 90% coverage interval.

+### Changing the default look of plots

-Next, let's make a histogram for Rapid City, while changing the default title and x-axis label:
+Next, we'll make a histogram for Rapid City, except we'll change the default title and x-axis label to something a bit more fit for human consumption.

     hist(citytemps$Temp.RapidCity, main="Average Daily Temperatures in Rapid City, 1995-2011", xlab='Temperature')